sosiristseng/template-juliabook-matrix/README.md

 - [requirements.txt](.github/requirements.txt) in the `.github` folder for `jupyter-book`

 When you push a change into the repository, GitHub actions will prepare the runtime environment and execute the notebooks (`*.ipynb` files in the `docs/` folder) in parallel by GNU `parallel`.
 You can (and should) commit and push notebooks with empty output cells as execution results will be populated by GitHub actions.

-You need to enable GitHub pages by selecting repository settings -> pages -> Build and deployment -> `GitHub Actions` as the source.

 ### Dynamic matrix